 Selection Criteria and Judging Panel

-Our selection committees base their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
+Our selection committees base their evaluations on the overall quality of relevant contributions and achievements by nominees, in relation to the selection criteria listed below.

 Supporting statements should cover the following:

 - Introduction of entrepreneur and the business: describe the business and the nominee's current position and responsibilities in the business.

 - Success and challenges to date: describe the entrepreneurial story, including the risks and obstacles overcome, resilience shown.